 GPS in rental cars can be expensive and not the best, so it is better to use your cell phone.
 Plus it will be good to have in case of emergencies for roadside assistance.

-9. Dry Bag
+10. Dry Bag

 hey are great for beach trips and waterfall trips as well.
 They are super cheap on Amazon and you can normally pick them up for under $20.
 This is totally worth the investment if it saves your phone from being damaged.

-10. Travel Towel
+11. Travel Towel

 Which is great because you don’t have to carry big bulky towels around everywhere.
 They are great for sitting on at the beach and they dry super fast, so if you are moving around you don’t have to worry about carrying a wet towel along with you.

 If you have not already invested in a good pair of polarized sunglasses it is well worth it.
 The sun can be very intense and if you are near the water you’ll want to keep your eyes protected.

 Bug Spray is probably the second most important thing to bring to Costa Rica besides Sunscreen, this once again, can make or break your trip.
 Nobody wants to be covered in bug bites.
 It is best to practice preventative measures to ensure you don’t get eaten alive.

 Mosquitos tend to be the worst around sunset, but if you are doing day trips zip-lining and are spending a lot of time in the jungles of Costa Rica they will be bad all day.
 It is a good idea to come prepared, especially if the mosquitos tend to love you.

 I absolutely love these things.
 No more need to put on smelly and horrible bug spray.
 Put one of these bracelets on and you don’t have to think about applying bug spray.
 I tend to place them on one of my ankles, as that is where I tend to get my bites, and I no longer need to think about applying any spray.
 But I always keep some around just in case.